MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-for-teams.md

 ## Preparing your environment for development and testing

 Developing for Teams integration is similar to other development activities in [!INCLUDE [prodshort](includes/prodshort.md)].
 It requires Visual Studio Code, installed with the AL language extension, and knowledge of the AL language.
 However, because the [!INCLUDE [prodshort](includes/prodshort.md)] app for Teams only supports [!INCLUDE [prodshort](includes/prodshort.md)] online, you must deploy your extensions to an online sandbox to test the implementation.
-For more information about sandboxes, see [Choosing Your Dynamics 365 Business Central Development Sandbox Environment](devenv-sandbox-overview.md).
+For more information about sandboxes, see [Sandbox Environments for Dynamics 365 Business Central Development](devenv-sandbox-overview.md).

 ## See Also
 [FAQ for Teams Integration](devenv-dev-faq-teams.md)